 increased because they took out the correct amount of federal taxes this time.

+I still have one outstanding issue concerning my last pay before retiring.
 Our Administrative Officer called this week and said that the problem will be resolved shortly.

 March 10 (Journal Entry)

 I received a letter from OPM early this week telling me that my retirement paperwork is complete, and in approximately 4-6 weeks I will receive a booklet entitled, Your Federal Retirement Benefits.
 The booklet is personalized with the retiree's specific information including related benefits.
 They also sent me official copies of two forms for my records, my SF-2808 Designation of Beneficiary for my Civil Service Retirement and a copy of SF-2821 Agency Certification of Insurance Status for my FEGLI coverage.